gehtsoft-usa/goharu/README.md

 2)  We also ported demos and provided function descriptions for godoc

-# How to Build?
+# How to Build the library?

-In order to succesfully use the library make sure that:
+1) In order to succesfully use the library make sure that:

-On Linux: GCC is installed
+- On Linux: GCC is installed

-On Windows: MinGW is installed (https://mingw.org, https://sourceforge.net/projects/mingw-w64/) and ?:\mingw\mingw64\bin\ is available in
+- On Windows: MinGW is installed (https://mingw.org, https://sourceforge.net/projects/mingw-w64/) and MinGW's bin folder is available in
 PATH

+2) Get package using

+go get github.com/gehtsoft-usa/goharu